MainbaseT/power-pages-docs/power-pages-docs/configure/mcp-connect-clients.md

 ### Add channels

-Configure the agent to be available in Microsoft Teams and Microsoft 365 Copilot.
+Configure the agent to be available in Microsoft 365 Copilot.

 1. Select **Channels** and select **Teams and Microsoft 365 Copilot**.
 1. In the pane that appears, select **Add channel**.
-1. After the channel is added, you'll see links to access the agent in Teams and Microsoft 365 Copilot.
+1. After the channel is added, you'll see links to access the agent in Microsoft 365 Copilot.

    :::image type="content" source="media/mcp-overview/channel-added.png" alt-text="Screenshot showing the successful channel addition with access links.":::

 > [!NOTE]
 > For detailed guidance on creating channels and configuring permissions, see [Connect and configure an agent for Teams and Microsoft 365](/microsoft-copilot-studio/publication-add-bot-to-microsoft-teams).

-## Connect end-users via Microsoft 365 Copilot and Microsoft Teams
+## Connect end-users via Microsoft 365 Copilot

 After the agent is published, end users can add it to Microsoft 365 Copilot and interact with Power Pages data through natural language.